 Asylum and Refugee Claims

-Asylum laws allow a person who flees from persecution from his native country to reside in the U.S. A person is eligible for a discretionary grant of asylum if she qualifies as a refugee under the INA, is eligible for the favorable exercise of discretion, and is not otherwise barred from obtaining asylum.
+Asylum laws allow a person who flees from persecution in his native country to reside in the U.S. A person is eligible for a discretionary grant of asylum if she qualifies as a refugee under the INA, is eligible for the favorable exercise of discretion, and is not otherwise barred from obtaining asylum.

 To be eligible for a discretionary grant of asylum, an applicant must show that she is unable to or unwilling to return to her country of nationality because she has suffered past persecution or has a well-founded fear of future persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.
 An applicant can demonstrate a well-founded fear of persecution if: (1) she has a fear of persecution in her country; (2) there is a reasonable possibility of suffering such persecution; and (3) she is unable or unwilling to return to that country because of such fear.